yuriisekretar/yuriisekretar.github.io/_posts/2018-02-04-How-to-increase-your-app-ratings-and-improve-reviews.md

 User had always chance to postpone review or choose not to give one.
 By giving user a choice we did not convert happy customer to angry one.

 ## Results
-Ratings increased to 4.2 stars in one month after introducing changes.
-We compared data collected by our internal API and ratings from the App Store and Google play and data was the same.
-Results proved that our users are happy customers and like using product.
+Ratings increased to 4.2 stars in one month after introducing the changes.
+We compared data collected by our internal API and ratings from the App Store and Google Play.
+Numbers were the same.
+Results proved that our users are happy customers and like using the product.